 Undoubtedly, reaching our child’s heart takes a lot more time and effort than quick-fix solutions, but it is so worth it in the long run.
 With four boys underfoot, I’m guilty of quick-fix parenting more often than I’d like.
 In fact, I would venture to say it’s my default.
 Getting to the root of the problems with my children’s behavior takes time, and some days I’m already stretched so thin, that I don’t take the time needed to really resolve the underlying problems behind my kids’ behaviors.

 It’s pretty obvious once I stop and consider why my child is acting out, that there’s a reason, and often, one of them just wants my attention.

 It also seems like I’m constantly breaking up fights between my four rough-and-tumble boys.
-My quick-fix parenting solution would be just take the toy away, or send them to separate rooms, but if I want to really reach my kids on a heart level, I will take the time to discuss with them the importance of sharing, treating each other the way they want to be treated, and extending forgiveness to one another for hurt feelings.
+My quick-fix parenting solution would be to just take the toy away, or send them to separate rooms, but if I want to really reach my kids on a heart level, I will take the time to discuss with them the importance of sharing, treating each other the way they want to be treated, and extending forgiveness to one another for hurt feelings.